tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

   - https://github.com/Juniper/contrail-controller/wiki/SRIOV

 When a port is assigned vif-type: vrouter, which will be automatically done by 'create port' API through that neutron-plugin, it will use nova-vif-driver for vRouter (https://github.com/Juniper/contrail-nova-vif-driver), which will do some tasks other than just creating a tap device when called, such as creating vif on vRouter through vrouter-port-control script, etc.
- - In most cases, you don't need to delve into the detail of those behaivor.
+ - In most cases, you don't need to delve into the detail of those behavior.
 Although in some situations like live migration stopped somewhere, you might need to be careful about the status of vif ..

 ## kubernetes

-When used with kubernetes, the behaivor is similar to openstack case, although it uses CNI for nova-vif-driver, and kube-manager for neutron-api.
+When used with kubernetes, the behavior is similar to openstack case, although it uses CNI for nova-vif-driver, and kube-manager for neutron-api.
  - https://github.com/Juniper/contrail-controller/tree/master/src/container/cni
  - https://github.com/Juniper/contrail-controller/tree/master/src/container/kube-manager